Coast Guard Marine environmental response teams conduct post Hurricane Sally assessment

-Coast Guard marine environmental response teams, working with the Alabama Law Enforcement Agency Marine Patrol Division, validate vessel statuses from data collected immediately following hurricane Sally, along the Florida and Alabama coastline, Oct.
+validate vessel statuses from data collected immediately following Hurricane Sally, in Ono Island, Alabama, Oct.
 3, 2020.
-Working with our state and local partners helps facilitate operations to identify environmental impacts caused by the hurricane.
+This data helps the Coast Guard identify if vessels are a pollution threat and to prioritize the removal of oil or hazardous substances from vessels, minimizing the environmental threat of pollution.
 U.S. Coast Guard video by Chief Petty Officer Melissa Leake and Petty Officer 2nd Class Nate Cox.

 |Date Taken: